 Image Processing

-The target identification run by the ground station is relatively simple.
-Using the OpenCV C++ library, the image sent from the quadcopter is split from one three-channel image to three one-channel images, so that the program can manipulate the red, green, and blue channels independently.
-Since the object the vehicle is searching for is green, the program’s objective is to block all color but pure green.
+Target identification is executed on the ground station, and also is a simple approach.
+Using OpenCV C++ library, the image sent from the quadcopter is split from one three-channel image to three one-channel images, so that the program can manipulate the red, green, and blue channels independently.
+Since the target the is green, the program’s objective is to filter out all color but.
 To accomplish this, the program averages the red and blue channels and subtract the result from the green channel.
 This effectively removes all white and near white pixels and dampens blue and red pixels.
-The program then uses OpenCV’s Hough Circles feature to locate a circle.
-If a circle is found, the vehicle begins to search the room for ALVAR markers.
+The program then uses OpenCV’s Hough Circles (citation?) feature to locate a circle.
+If a circle is found, we assume that this is the target, and the vehicle begins to search the room for ALVAR markers.

 Safety

-In order to safely disarm the quadcopter in the event of a failure of the system two disarm mechanisms have been added.
-First, a software disarm feature has been added into the control algorithm that, when the ground station sends a kill command, will cause the quadcopter to enter into a landing mode.
-From here the quadcopter will land and be safe to recover.
-The second kill switch will be a manual switch on the flight controller that when switched will also initiate the landing procedure.
+In order to safely disarm the quadcopter in the event of a failure, two disarm mechanisms have been added.
+First, a software disarm feature has been added into the control algorithm thatallowson a the ground station to send a kill command, which will put the quadcopter into a landing mode.
+From here the quadcopter will land.
+The second kill switch is a manual switch on the flight controller that when switched will also initiate the landing procedure.

-To test the safety system, a controlled environment was set up where the quadcopter would navigate part of the course and the disarm mechanisms were tested.
-For the software disarm feature the quadcopter was allowed to follow a wall on it right side and when the operator was ready the kill command was sent from the ground station through wireless communication and the quadcopter initiated landing.
-This same test was performed with the manual kill switch located on the flight controller to make sure both mechanisms work appropriately.
+To test the safety system, a controlled environment was set up where the quadcopter would navigate part of the course and these disarm mechanisms could be tested.
+For the software disarm feature, the quadcopter was allowed to follow a wall on it right side, and when the operator was ready, the kill command was sent from the ground station through wireless communication and the quadcopter initiated landing.
+This same test was performed with the manual kill switch located on the flight controller to make sure both mechanisms are working.

 Ground Station

 Communication with the quadcopter is predominately done through SSH protocol over a private and secure WiFi network.
-Initially the takeoff script will be run from the ground station to begin the flight sequence and from then on the quadcopter will operate on its own.
-In the event of a catastrophic failure the operator of the ground station will be able to send a kill command over HTTP protocol to stop the quadcopter and initiate the landing sequence.
+Initially, the takeoff script is run from the ground station to begin the flight sequence.
+After takeoff, the quadcopter will operate on its own.
+In the event of a catastrophic failure, the operator of the ground station will can send a kill command over HTTP protocol to stop the quadcopter and initiate the landing sequence.
 When the ball has been found the Raspberry Pi will use the SCP protocol to send the image of the ball to the ground station for further processing.

 Once the image of the ball has been received, the ground station will do further processing to isolate the ball in the image received.
-From here, commands will be sent to the quadcopter over SSH to position the quadcopter over the ball and begin searching for the ALVAR markers.
+Commands are sent to the quadcopter over SSH to position the quadcopter over the ball and begin searching for the ALVAR markers.
 Once again, images will be sent to the ground station in order to detect the ALVAR markers.
-For each marker found, the quadcopter will send the coordinates corresponding to each marker.
+For each marker found, the quadcopter sends the coordinates corresponding to each marker and the distance measure.

 Vehicle Diagram